-The torn tendons of the rotator cuff may not fully heal themselves.
-Even after being repaired by surgery, many tendons re-tear.
-Although as high as 20% to 30% of rotator cuff repairs may re-tear, functional outcomes are typically very good following surgery.¬† However, surgery may not be a viable option for some individuals.
-Many with rotator cuff tears seek non-operative solutions.
-Exercise has been shown to be an effective non-surgical treatment option for many with small and large tears.
+The torn tendons may not fully heal themselves.¬† Surgery repairs the torn tendons.¬† However, many tendon repeairs re-tear.¬† Although as high as 20% to 30% of rotator cuff repairs may re-tear, functional outcomes are typically very good following surgery.¬† However, surgery may not be a viable option for all individuals.¬† Many people with rotator cuff tears seek non-operative solutions.¬† Exercise is a proven non-surgical treatment option for many people with small and large tears.

-Research Supporting Exercise to Manage Rotator Cuff Tears
+Research Supporting Exercise for Rotator Cuff Tears

-Sidelying external rotation is one important exercise which preferentially activates the rotator cuff.¬† In particular, this exercise targets the posterior rotator cuff.
-These muscles are the infraspinatus and teres minor.
-This exercise should be performed with very light weights or perhaps only the weight of the arm at first.
-Another lower level exercise which can be incorporated is the standing row or any of its variations.¬† The row activates all rotator cuff muscles at a low level along with strengthening the muscles of the shoulder blade.
-Rows can be performed with a cable, resistance bands, or light dumbbells.
+Sidelying external rotation is one important exercise that preferentially activates the rotator cuff.¬† In particular, this exercise targets the infraspinatus and teres minor.¬† Also, it is best for you to begin this exercise with very light weights.
+Another lower-level exercise that can be incorporated is the standing row or any of its variations.¬† The row activates all rotator cuff muscles at a low level along with strengthening the muscles of your shoulder blade.¬† Rows are performed with a cable, resistance band, or light dumbbells.

 Advanced exercises are incorporated after the basics are mastered.¬† However, not everyone will progress to these more challenging exercises. ¬†¬†Arm raises lying on your stomach activates your supraspinatus and infraspinatus.
 The most commonly torn tendon of the rotator cuff is the supraspinatus.¬† Also, diagonal movements train the coordination of all rotator cuff muscles along with the muscles of the upper arm and shoulder blade.